bnb-chain/greenfield-go-sdk/README.md

 # Greenfield Go SDK

-The `Greenfield-GO-SDK` provides a thin wrapper for interacting with `greenfield` in two ways:
+The `Greenfield-GO-SDK` provides a thin wrapper for interacting with `greenfield` in three ways:

 1. Interact using `GreenfieldClient` client, you may perform querying accounts, chain info and broadcasting transaction.
 2. Interact using `TendermintClient` client, you may perform low-level operations like executing ABCI queries, viewing network/consensus state.